 Real estate vacancies in Harada Heritage Park are 5.3%, which is lower than one will find in 64.8% of American neighborhoods.
 Demand for real estate in Harada Heritage Park is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-If you like the look and ambience of new homes and newly built neighborhoods, you will love the Harada Heritage Park neighborhood.
-A whopping 95.6% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 99.6% of the neighborhoods in the U.S. Everything here just feels new.
+Homes built from 2000 through today make up a higher proportion of the Harada Heritage Park neighborhood's real estate landscape than 99.6% of the neighborhoods in America.
+When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
+In fact, 95.6% of the residential real estate here is classified as newer.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 In addition, one way that the Harada Heritage Park neighborhood really stands out, is that it has more large 4, 5, or additional bedroom homes and real estate than 99.3% of the neighborhoods in America.
 When you walk or drive around this neighborhood, you'll instantly notice the size of the homes here which definitely makes a strong visual statement.